-The patella, or kneecap, is a small, triangular bone that protects the front of the knee.
-People who fracture their patella may have difficulty walking or straightening their leg.
+The patella is a small, triangular bone that protects the front of the knee.
+People who fracture their kneecap may have difficulty walking.
 Most people can return to typical activities within 3–6 months.

 The American Academy of Orthopaedic Surgeons (AAOS) explains that the patella can break in different ways, ranging from hairline cracks to complete shattering.
 If pieces of bone move out of place, the person may need surgery and their recovery time may be longer.

 Most people find it too painful to put weight on their injured knee immediately after breaking it.
 Doctors usually recommend gentle exercises as soon as the pain subsides.

 This article outlines what to expect while recovering from a fractured patella.
 It also looks at the different surgical and nonsurgical treatments and how quickly a person can be active again.

 Some people may be able to put weight on their leg as soon as the pain is bearable while wearing a brace, but some fractures cannot bear weight for 6–8 weeks.
 Doctors will explain the extent of a person’s injury and advise them on when to attempt this.

 Complicated fractures such as open fractures — in which bone fragments stick out of the person’s skin — take longer to heal because the surrounding soft tissue also sustains damage.

 Most fractures are painful for a few days to a few weeks.

 Anatomically, the patella

 If the person has a stable fracture, in which the pieces of the broken bone are still in contact, doctors may recommend nonsurgical treatment such as a cast, brace, or splint to keep the leg straight and immobile.